abbreviatedman/react-monorepo/03-intermediate-react/3b-use-effect/assignment/directions.md

 ### Bonus Challenges

-- Allow users to search for Pokémon by their ID as well as by their name.
 - Add additional details about the Pokémon, such as its type, abilities, and stats.
 - Style the app to make it visually appealing.